amdagomes/web-crawler/README.md

 Requires [Node.js](https://nodejs.org/) v10 + to be executed.

-Install the dependency and start the server.
+Install the packages and start the server.

 ```sh
 $ npm i --save cheerio request